What does “mizu” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “hiyashi” to make its te form, “hiyashi te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-- kudasai – ください : the command form of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
-When this follows a verb, however, it can work like an auxiliary verb to add the meaning of ‘please’ to the preceding verb.
-In the example, this follows “hiyashi te” to add the meaning of ‘please’.
+- kudasai – ください : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “hiyashi te” to add the meaning of ‘please’.

 This is another typical usage of “mizu”.
-When we want to say “water” in Japanese, this noun is always a good option.
+In this example, it works together with the case particle, “de”, to say “with water” in Japanese.
+Native speakers sometimes use this combination.
+When we want to mean ‘water’ in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “mizu” with its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “mizu” in detail together with its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.